Alfred Edward Turner: Spiritualism

 Turner was interested in psychical research and identified as a spiritualist.
 He was a member of the International Club for Psychical Research.

 He attended séances with the materialization medium Cecil Husk.
 He became convinced that Husk could materialize spirits and defended the medium in various newspaper articles.
 During one of the séances he stated that he had witnessed the materialization of W. T. Stead.
 Turner also claimed to have experienced apports and spirits in his own home.

 Later life

 In retirement, he was the chairman of the Alliance Franco-Britannique, a director of the North Borneo Chartered Company and the Manchester North Borneo Rubber Company, and chairman of North Borneo State Rubber.
 He wrote two books of military history, on Napoleon's invasion of Russia (The Retreat from Moscow and Passage of the Beresina) and on the Franco-Prussian War (From Weissenburg to Sedan), and a volume of memoirs, Sixty Years of a Soldier's Life (1912).
+In January 1911 he was made a colonel commandant of the Royal Artillery.